philrae2/Logseq/pages/DigitalProductManagement-StudyGuide (highlights).md

 	  • What positive social consequences do you desire? (e.g. makes them look good, increase in power, status, …)
 	  • What are you looking for? (e.g. good design, guarantees, specific or more features, …) ([View Highlight](https://read.readwise.io/read/01gtdm5v03y15z43p0szkt0cz6))
-	- What do you dream about? (e.g. big achievements, big reliefs, …)
-	  • How do you measure success and failure? (e.g. performance, cost, …)
-	  • What would increase your likelihood of adopting a solution? (e.g. lower cost, less investments, lower risk, better quality, performance, design, …) ([View Highlight](https://read.readwise.io/read/01gtdm6c9v3x6h6w2jez501wcx))
+	- What do you dream about? (e.g. big achievements, big reliefs, …) • How do you measure success and failure? (e.g. performance, cost, …) • What would increase your likelihood of adopting a solution? (e.g. lower cost, less investments, lower risk, better quality, performance, design, …) ([View Highlight](https://read.readwise.io/read/01gtdm6c9v3x6h6w2jez501wcx))
-	- The Value Prop Box helps you ideate solutions to enable your customers’ jobs in each of the three primary areas (Functional, Emotional, Social) Gain Creators can create the benefits your customer expects, desires or would be surprised by Pain Relivers can eliminate or reduce negative emotions, costs, situations, and risks that your customer experiences
-	  List all the forms in which your value proposition is delivered that help your customers accomplish their JTBD
-	  List some additional/whole product capabilities which help your customer perform the roles of a Buyer/User, Co-creator, or Transferrer. ([View Highlight](https://read.readwise.io/read/01gtdm7arvezmtbdh0etpjcyd2))
+	- The Value Prop Box helps you ideate solutions to enable your customers’ jobs in each of the three primary areas (Functional, Emotional, Social) Gain Creators can create the benefits your customer expects, desires or would be surprised by Pain Relivers can eliminate or reduce negative emotions, costs, situations, and risks that your customer experiences List all the forms in which your value proposition is delivered that help your customers accomplish their JTBD List some additional/whole product capabilities which help your customer perform the roles of a Buyer/User, Co-creator, or Transferrer. ([View Highlight](https://read.readwise.io/read/01gtdm7arvezmtbdh0etpjcyd2))
 - New highlights added [[2023-03-12]] at 8:32 PM
+  collapsed:: true
 	- Module 8: Product-Led Growth ([View Highlight](https://read.readwise.io/read/01gvbwpbkrc8ngcae684vfa7ja))
 	- For decades,
 	  companies have used the idea of the marketing & sales funnel.
 The funnel mirrors what we